syncfusion/blazor-docs/src/lists/listview/how-to/fetch-selected-items-from-listview-template-sample.md

 description: "Blazor ListView how to section, get selected item, dual list, listview filtering, add & remove items from listview, grid layout using listview, listview drag & drop."
 ---

-# How to fetch selected items from ListView template sample
+# How To fetch selected items from listview template sample

 Single or multiple items can be selected by users in the ListView control.